 And this logic totally makes sense to me.

 If you can get your brand to appear in a high volume of searches along with a particular unbranded phrase, it’s reasonable to think that Google could associate your brand with that phrase and deem it highly relevant.

 In turn, your rankings could improve across the board.

-The bottom line here is that receiving a large number of branded searches is a very good thing and can provide your company with a major boost on many levels.
+The bottom line here is that receiving many branded searches is a very good thing and can provide your company with a major boost on many levels.

 Do everything possible to increase your volume of branded searches.

-The way I see it, the following strategies are your best bet for accomplishing this.
+The way we see it, the following strategies are your best bet for accomplishing this.